ppzreboot/k-means-pp.js/readme.md

 # k-means-pp.js
-A JS/TS implementation of the k-means algorithm.
+A JS/TS implementation of the k-means and k-means++ clustering algorithm.

++ Implements both k-means and k-means++ algorithms
++ Supports multi-dimensional data points
++ Works in any JavaScript environment, including browsers, Node.js, Deno and more

 ## Installation
 ##### deno